nathancarter/weblurch/doc/plan.md

 that must come after.
 Necessarily, the later items are more vague than the earlier ones.

-## Test environment

-### Better access to automated testing results

- * Link to the test app page from the [history spec file]( all-histories-spec.litcoffee.html), so that when people follow links from test results to code, and hit that cryptically general page, they have some place to go to see test details.

 ## More Word Processing Foundation

 ### Events